Set weekly goals if you really want to reach your long-term goals

 - Eat fruits in the morning

-- Spend less than 50 dollar a week
+- Spend less than 50 dollars a week

 - Track every expense for a week